qgevoeco/Rubin_embryoHR_plasticity_Tguttata/README.md

 For ease of reference, an overview of significant changes to be noted below.
 Tag with commits or issues, where appropriate.

 ### Major
+  - Added an egg temperature cooling dataset and analyses (March 2024)

 ### Minor